dtudk/pythonsupport-page/docs/install/macos/automated.rst

         .. note::

-            During the installation you will see warnings and caveats etc.
+            During the installation, you will see warnings and caveats, etc.
-            These will all be resolved automatically by the script.
+            The script will resolve these automatically.
             Please let the script finish.
             When you see ``Script finished``, the installation has been successful!